aherbez/bvh-view/README.md

 ---

 ### 12:48
-Couldn't help it- went ahead and set up a proper ThreeJS Skeleton from the data and a SkeletonHelper to visualize it (screen_007.png)
+Couldn't help it- went ahead and set up a proper ThreeJS Skeleton from the data and a SkeletonHelper to visualize it.

 ![screenshot 7](https://github.com/aherbez/bvh-view/blob/main/screenshots/screen_007.png)